About Genome Biology

 - Editorial Assistant

-All Research articles, Methods and Software articles published by Genome Biology are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
+All Research articles, Research highlights, Comments, Correspondence, Methods, Open letters, Opinions, Reviews and Software articles published by Genome Biology are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.
-In addition, the journal also publishes reviews and other article types that are only available by subscription.

-Authors of Research articles, Methods and Software articles published in Genome Biology are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the BioMed Central copyright and license agreement.
+Authors of Research articles, Research highlights, Comments, Correspondence, Methods, Open letters, Opinions, Reviews and Software articles published in Genome Biology are the copyright holders of their articles and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate the article, according to the BioMed Central copyright and license agreement.

 For authors who are US government employees or are prevented from being copyright holders for similar reasons, BioMed Central can accommodate non-standard copyright lines.
 Please contact us if further information is needed.